 A highly successful network of intentional communities, thousands of people are currently living and working together in ten Ananda branches on three continents.
-Cities of Light contains the positive, life-changing lessons and advice earned over the last 30 years at Ananda, and explains how people everywhere, living in all kinds of communities—intentional or otherwise—can come together to build or improve their own communities, making them a haven for successful businesses, joy-filled interpersonal relationships, enlightened government, progressive education, and inspiring culture and the arts.
+Cities of Light contains the positive, life-changing lessons and advice gained during the first 30 years at Ananda, and explains how people everywhere, living in all kinds of communities—intentional or otherwise—can come together to build or improve their own communities, making them a haven for successful businesses, joy-filled interpersonal relationships, enlightened government, progressive education, and inspiring culture and the arts.

 1. Cities of Tomorrow